Mexico suspends league soccer matches after massive brawl

 The Saturday match was suspended in the 62nd minute when multiple fights broke out in the stands.
 Security personnel opened the gates to the field so that fans, including women and children, could escape the stands.

-Queretaro Gov. Mauricio Kuri said in videos posted early Sunday that 14 men had been hospitalized.
-Four of them had minor wounds, and eight were in stable condition, but two of the injured were in critical condition with severe injuries.
+Queretaro state authorities said 23 remained hospitalized.
+Ten were in serious condition and three others were in critical condition with very severe injuries.

-They may have been two men who were seen unconscious on the ground being repeatedly kicked and pummeled in videos posted on social media.
+They may have been the three men who were seen unconscious or badly beaten on the ground, being repeatedly kicked and pummeled in videos posted on social media.

-“They were savagely injured, which is a shame and a blot on soccer, for these type of things to happen, in a place that should be for families to go and have fun.
-This is totally unacceptable,” Kuri said.
+“What happened yesterday fills me with pain, with shame and a lot of rage,” Queretaro Gov. Mauricio Kuri said Sunday.
+“I have no words strong enough to condemn the violence, the abusiveness and the senselessness of what happened yesterday.”

 After the melee broke out, players from visiting Atlas quickly fled to the locker rooms as did some from the Queretaro side.
 Other Queretaro players, including Uruguayan goalie Washington Aguerre, stayed near the bench trying to calm the fans.